311Volt/axxegro/README.md

 A C++17 wrapper for [Allegro5](https://github.com/liballeg/allegro5) that aims to combine Allegro's straightforward and intuitive API with modern C++.
-It is not a complete wrapper and exposes the Allegro API to the user rather than redefining every `struct` and `define`; however, the goal for 1.0 is to completely eliminate the need to call any Allegro functions directly.
+It is not a complete wrapper and exposes the Allegro API to the user rather than redefining every constant; however, the goal for 1.0 is to completely eliminate the need to call any Allegro functions directly.

 The library is work-in-progress and it is still missing a lot of things, but it's